AnkitRangari/Banking-Data-Analysis-in-SQL/README.md

 ORDER BY dates;
 ```

-Query 8: Grouped customers by age and calculated the total transaction amount for each group.
+Query 8: Grouped customers by age using case when and calculated the total transaction amount for each age group.

 ```bash
 SELECT